swfisher/TMCLearnToCode/README.md

 * Sam Fisher is the primary teacher for the course.
 * Ben Lopata is a teaching assistant for the course.

+The program is entirely volunteer-run as an act of service to the community.